Black market: Fuel

 In some countries, diesel fuel for agricultural vehicles or domestic use is taxed at a much lower rate than that for other vehicles.
-This is known as dyed fuel, because a coloured dye is added so it can be detected if used in other vehicles (e.g. a red dye in the UK, a green dye in Ireland).
+This is known as dyed fuel, because a colored dye is added so it can be detected if used in other vehicles (e.g. a red dye in the UK, a green dye in Ireland).
 The saving is attractive enough to make for a black market in agricultural diesel, which was estimated in 2007 to cost the UK £350 million annually in lost tax.

 In countries including India and Nepal, the price of fuel is set by the government, and it is illegal to sell the fuel at a higher price.
 During the petrol crisis in Nepal, black marketing in fuel became common, especially during mass petrol shortage.
 At times, people queued for hours or even overnight to get fuel.
 Petrol pump operators were alleged to hoard the fuel and sell it to black marketeers.
-Black marketing in vehicle/cooking fuel became widespread during the 2015 Nepal blockade; even after it was eased and petrol imports resumed, people were not getting the fuel as intended, and resorted to the black market.
+Black marketing in vehicle/cooking fuel became widespread during the 2015 Nepal blockade; even after it was eased and petrol imports resumed, people were not getting the fuel as intended and resorted to the black market.

 Sex toys

 In some countries including Saudi Arabia, Thailand, and India sex toys are illegal, and are sold illegally, without compliance with regulations on safety, etc. Platforms used to sell sex toys on the black market include consumer-to-consumer online auction websites and private pages on social media websites.
 In black market venues in Cambodia, sex toys have been seized alongside aphrodisiac products.
-It has been suggested that if efforts in North America to ban realistic-looking sexbots succeed, it may result in a black market.
+It has been suggested that if efforts in North America to ban realistic looking sexbots succeed, it may result in a black market.